Updated June 6, 2025

 Research Administration Services (RAS) supports PIs and administrators throughout the lifecycle of the award, including proposal development and submission, negotiating and accepting awards, set up and management of projects, reporting and close-out.

 RAS is organized to provide department-specific support for all MIT departments, labs, centers and institutes (DLCIs).
 Within RAS, liaisons maintain a focus and special expertise in policy and procedure for particular sponsors.
-Use the RAS Staff Directory to find contacts by department or by sponsor.
+Use the RAS Staff Directory to find contacts by department.

-Research Compliance ensures that PIs comply with federal and Institute policies on foreign engagement, export controls, conflicts of interest, research integrity and research security, including cybersecurity.
+Research Security, Integrity, and Compliance ensures that PIs comply with federal and Institute policies on foreign engagement, export controls, conflicts of interest, research integrity and research security, including cybersecurity.

 Office of Strategic Alliances and Technology Transfer